mironouz/L4-preparation/module4/README.md

 "Execution Time: 39.229 ms"
 ```

 We can see very small perfomance increase.
 How can we speed it up further?
 We know that student_id is primary key in student table and postgres created btree index automatically, so why there is no any perfomance gain?
-We can see the student_id from exam_results table in another side of the join and there is no created index for that column.
+Tha answer is the student_id from exam_results table in another side of the join - there is no created index for that column.
 Let's create btree index on it.

 Gin trigram on student surname + btree index on student_id in exam_results table
 ```